-Participants will be recruited initially from Finland, Slovakia, and South Korea.
-Some of the participants in Slovakia may come from Czech and some of the participants in Finland may come from Sweden.
-As compensation, the participants receive an annual gift card worth approximately 40 euros.
-The cultural contexts of all three countries are different and will be reflected on in the analysis (see Supplement 1).
+Participants will be recruited initially from Finland, Slovakia, and South Korea (for a full methodological overview, see Figure 1).
+Because the participants are difficult to reach and retain, some of the participants may be recruited from nearby, culturally similar countries that share a language group; namely, Slovakian recruitment may be extended to Czech and Finnish recruitment may be extended toSweden, Denmark, and Norway.
+As compensation, the participants receive an annual gift card worth approximately 40 euros (in Finland and Slovakia) and 120 euros (in South Korea).
+The cultural contexts of all three main countries are different and will be reflected on in the analysis (see Supplement 1).
 The participants will be followed for 36 months.
-The data are planned to be supplemented by further data in yet-undecided countries (see Duplication).
+Because there will be necessary temporal differences regarding when participants join and engage with this research, we use participant-specific time stamps with one-month accuracy.
+The data are planned to be supplemented by further data in yet-undecided countries (see Duplication section).

-Three groups of participants will be recruited (Table 1).
+Three groups of participants will be recruited by purposive homogeneous sampling, i.e. they represent specific groups of research interest (Table 1).
+The sample size for both adult groups (A and B) was determined by our previous phenomenological research (Karhulahti 2022b), which indicated that n=15 would be a realistic and theoretically useful sample for in-depth analyses of these special groups.
+Because it would be problematic to directly target similar special groups in the adolescent population (as young as 12 years), this group will be four times larger in total, but only selected participants will be invited for phenomenological interviews (see later for selection criteria).